stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ### Pros:
 - Really light weight and comfortable to wear: game changingly so!
 The fact is that when I'm in the Hololens, I can't wait to get out and even after 5-10 mins, I've had enough.
 Not so with the Magic Leap (ML), which just feels so right.
-- The potential for cooler, more exciting apps: whenever I see the Unreal Engine logo appear on a splash screen, I know that I'm in for something punchy.
-And the fact that there is UE4 support for ML is another welcome development.
+- The potential for cooler, more exciting apps.
+Whenever I see the Unreal Engine logo appear on a splash screen, I know that I'm in for something punchy: the fact that there is UE4 support for ML is another welcome development.
 - The operating system is Linux based and the world's most efficient devices tend to run on Linux or some similar Unix variant.
 - It's a great looking device and thoughtfully designed.
 The Hololens appears so clunky in comparison!